corybrunson/lastfirst/docs/fixed-adaptive/fixed-adaptive.md

 Moreover, the maxmin cover requires not a coordinatization but only a distance measure: the dissimilarity of cases $x$ and $y$ is captured by their distance $d(x,y)$, regardless of where $x$ and $y$ are located in $X$, and the balls $B_r(x)$ and $B_r(y)$ about landmarks $x$ and $y$ play an equal role in the cover.
 This means, however, that cover sets centered at landmarks in sparse regions of $X$ will contain fewer points than those centered in dense regions.
 Yet in many application domains, including much of biomedicine, proportionate sampling from dense regions and similar numbers of cases per set are desirable.
+-->

-Especially in analyses of medical and healthcare data, underlying variables can often only be understood as ordinal, and high-dimensional data sets are commonly analyzed using similarity measures rather than coordinate embeddings.
+Especially in analyses of medical and healthcare data, underlying variables can often only be understood as ordinal, and high-dimensional data sets are commonly analyzed using similarity measures rather than vector space embeddings.
 Furthermore, because measurements are coarse and often missing, such data often contain indistinguishable entries---cases all of whose measurements are equal and that are therefore represented as multiple instances of the same point.
 All of these attributes violate the assumptions of the ball cover approach and suggest the need for an ordinal counterpart.
 These considerations motivate us to produce a counterpart to the ball cover that we call the _neighborhood cover_, each set of which may have a different radius but (roughly) the same cardinality.

+\begin{example}

 Imagine an intensive care unit whose patients fall roughly into three groups: a large, clinically homogeneous, low-risk majority; a smaller, more heterogeneous, higher-risk group; and a minority of highly distinctive patients who cannot be sorted into either group and are at less predictable risk.
 The top panel of Figure\nbs\ref{fig:icu-cover} depicts a simple model of this situation in which each group is represented by a Gaussian distribution.